davidmoten/rxjava2-aws/README.md

 * Represent an SQS queue as an `Observable<SqsMessage>`
 * Full backpressure support
+* Low latency delivery (using long-polling which blocks a thread)

 ##Reading messages from an AWS SQS queue
+The method below blocks a thread (using long polling).

 ```java
 Func0<AmazonSQSClient> sqs = () -> ...;